 And in [5], it is assumed that SA4 can address some mechanism on QoE capability interaction.
 It is the rapporteur’s understanding that no matter which option RAN2 agrees to accept, SA4/CT1 should be informed for such decision.

-Q1: Which option do you prefer on QoE capability integration between AS layer and APP Layer？
+Q1: Which option do you prefer on QoE capability interaction between AS layer and APP Layer？